jdferreira/data-processing-book/en/modules/module6.md

     Doris is 19 years old and has id #4
 ```

 ## Part II: Now with real data

 ## Objectives:
 - Design a simple database schema to store information on the pathways
-- Create the database in SQLite
 - Use foreign keys
-- Insert data from the CSV file
-- Query the data

 ## Input:
 - None

 ## Output:
-- File: `pathways.db`
+- Database file: `pathways.db`

 ## Steps:

 1. Now that you know how to create a database and create its tables, we will make a database called `pathways.db` with three tables.
-First create a new Python script `module6.py` with the following
+First create a new Python script `module6.py` with the following code:
 ```python
     import sqlite3